 - 1. Observe your perennial wheat plants throughout the month of May. - 2.
-Keep in mind!
-Annual wheat plants will flower a few days before the perennial wheat plants, while intermediate wheatgrass plants will flower a few days later.
-So watching for emerging seed heads (flowers) of annual wheat plants is a helpful way to decide when to start checking the plot daily so as not to miss the flowering date for perennial wheat plants. - 3.
 When you see the flag leaf has developed on the shoot, you'll know that flowering is near.
-[Fig. 1] - 4.
+[Fig. 1] - 3.
 When you notice the first seed head has fully emerged from the flag leaf, the plant has flowered!
 The seed head is the collection of wheat flowers where the seeds will eventually appear.
-[Fig. 2] No need to record the flowering dates of annual wheat or intermediate wheatgrass. - 5.
-Record the date and report in datasheet titled Flowering.

-- 6. It's ok if you missed the first flowering date, just report the date when you notice that at least one perennial wheat plant has flowered. - 7.
-Take a close up photo of the emerged seed head you are reporting about. - 8.
-Upload the perennial wheat plant's flowering date to CitSci.org or TLI Civic Science App. - 9.
-Repeat these steps for the next two perennial wheat plants that flower in your plot.
-In total you'll record three flowering dates, using three separate data sheet submissions.
+[Fig. 2] No need to record the flowering dates of intermediate wheatgrass. - 4.
+Record the date and report in datasheet titled Flowering. - 5.
+It's ok if you missed the first flowering date, just report the date when you notice that at least one perennial wheat plant has flowered. - 6.
+Take a close up photo of the emerged seed head you are reporting about. - 7.
+Upload the perennial wheat plant's flowering date to CitSci.org or TLI Civic Science App.